asnashameel/CI-CD-Pipeline-with-a-flask-app/README.md

 *** Know that by default AWS does not install you the docker daemon, you need to enable this setting ***

-a) Go to the project, click on Edit on the right hand side of the project.
+- Go to the project, click on Edit on the right hand side of the project.
-b) Scroll down to Environment settings
+- Scroll down to Environment settings
-c) Choose On demand option for provisioning model
+- Choose On demand option for provisioning model
-d) Choose Managed Image
+- Choose Managed Image
-e) Compute should be EC2
+- Compute should be EC2
-f) Operating system should be Ubuntu for this project, standard runtime and standard 7.0 latest image
+- Operating system should be Ubuntu for this project, standard runtime and standard 7.0 latest image
-g) Click on additional setting and scroll down to "Priveleged" setting
+- Click on additional setting and scroll down to "Priveleged" setting
-h) Enable this "Priveleged" flag if you want to build Docker images or want your builds to get elevated privileges.
+- Enable this "Priveleged" flag if you want to build Docker images or want your builds to get elevated privileges.

 Test your build pipeline first to ensure, everything is working then move on to setting up codepipeline.